Influencer marketing: Influencer entrepreneurship

+Social media influencers can act as independent entrepreneurs whose businesses are built around personal brands.
+This led to younger people viewing social media as a potential source of financial independence.
+A 2023 survey conducted by Junior Achievement found that 76% of US teens had an interest in becoming entrepreneurs, while the majority of those teens cited social media influencers as their inspiration.

-Cheng, Guo, and Zhao (2024) State that being able to master algorithm visibility and also their own digital reputation has been seen as a new form of "social capital", because if an influencer achieves this, the ability to market their own or someone else's product becomes a huge success.
-This has overall encouraged the youth to see posting simple videos on social media platforms as a possible path to becoming a profession.
-Similarly, Abidin (2018) emphasizes that these Internet celebrities often become entrepreneurs by turning the window of fame that they built through being influencers into sustainable income streams, selling branded products, or sponsoring with other companies.
-Even outside the Western traditional context, research from Okereke and Eze (2025) highlights how influencer marketing has empowered the youth in Nigeria to also use social media and different digital marketing tools for business creation, showing that the rise of influencer entrepreneurship has become not only a Western trend but a global trend.
-Studies in Thailand by Cantawee et al. (2012) also revealed that influencers' authenticity and creativity played a major role in being able to shape consumer behavior, demonstrating that there is an overlap between entrepreneur success and how one markets.
-Scholars such as Hund (2023) have stated, however, that the influencer marketing industry's Focus on authenticity can create negative pressures for young entrepreneurs trying to maintain idealized online personas by neglecting their own personal identity for commercial intent.
-Overall, the rise of influencer marketing continues to expand among the youth as opportunities to become entrepreneurs by reducing simple traditional paths to become one, allowing Digital creativity and social influence to become huge business models.
+Cheng, Guo, and Zhao (2024) describe mastery of algorithms and digital reputation as a new form of social capital, which has encouraged youth to see posting simple videos on social media platforms as a possible path to becoming a profession.
+Per Abidin (2018), Internet celebrities often become entrepreneurs by turning the window of fame that they built through being influencers into income streams, selling branded products, or sponsoring with companies.
+Research from Okereke and Eze (2025) shows that influencer marketing has allowed youth in Nigeria to use social media and different digital marketing tools for business creation.

+Studies in Thailand by Cantawee et al. (2012) shows a connection between an influencers' perceived authenticity and creativity and their effectiveness at marketing.
+Hund (2023) says that the influencer marketing industry's Focus on authenticity can create negative pressures for young entrepreneurs trying to maintain idealized online personas by neglecting their own personal identity for commercial intent.